 Anisomeric ancestral state represents distinctly patterned regions and assumes serial assimilation to derive the existing serial pattern.

 Illustrations by Tetsuto Miyashita

 - Read a follow-up piece on the segmentation narrative in vertebrate evolution here.

 - A review of this review paper by Johanson et al (2019).

-- A recent preprint from the Gillis lab that counters the Mandibular Confinement Hypothesis (with my two cents that, as in my comment above, the serial nature of mandibular development in jawed vertebrates only reinforces this hypothesis).
+- A recent preprint from the Gillis lab that counters the Mandibular Confinement Hypothesis.

 - The latest review of Heterotopy Hypothesis by Shigeru Kuratani.